Last updated: 29th May 2026

 Photography during workshops

-Where photographs are taken during workshops, this will be done only with the explicit consent of participants.
+Where photographs are taken during in-person workshops, this will be done only with the explicit consent of participants.
 Photographs will be used solely for Keepsake Family History communications and promotional purposes.

-1. Guidance on Uploading Information About Others
+5. Guidance on Uploading Information About Others

 We encourage participants to consider carefully whether they wish to include such information, particularly where it relates to living individuals.